The complexity of smooth words over binary alphabets: Bounds of the complexity

 \section{Bounds of the complexity}

 In this section we prove \Cref{Th2,Th3}.
 Thanks to \Cref{p3p}, it remains to study the asymptotics of $p(n)$ from the tree $T$.
-To do so, we define the minimal and maximal length of the words in each generation of $T$, as they appear in \Cref{almost12}.
+To do so, we define the minimal and maximal length of the words in each generation of $T$.

-\begin{definition} If $\mathpzc{A} = \{a,b\}$ is a binary alphabet, define $l_i := \displaystyle\min_{u \in T_i} \lvert u \rvert$ and $L_i := \displaystyle\max_{u \in T_i} \lvert u \rvert$. \end{definition}
+\begin{definition} If $\mathpzc{A} = \{a,b\}$ is a binary alphabet, define $\ell_i := \displaystyle\min_{u \in T_i} \lvert u \rvert$ and $L_i := \displaystyle\max_{u \in T_i} \lvert u \rvert$. \end{definition}

-Recall that Weakley \cite{Weakley} aimed to show that $L_{i-1} \leq l_i$ for all ${i \geq 1}$, which would help proving \Cref{CfTheta}.
+Recall that $\ell_i$ and $L_i$ already appeared in \Cref{almost12}, and that Weakley aimed to show that $L_{i-1} \leq \ell_i$ for all ${i \geq 1}$, which would help proving \Cref{CfTheta}.
 We get around this difficult task by considering the average length in each $T_i$ and we obtain the conjectured lower bound.
-And for the upper bounds we look for a lower bound of $l_i$.
+And for the upper bounds we look for a lower bound of $\ell_i$.